SYNTAX PROJECT: Integrated evidence synthesis for joint appraisal of tobacco and alcohol tax interventions for harm reduction in the UK

 There is evidence that people buy less cigarettes and alcoholic drinks when the price increases.
 Health advocates are therefore calling for higher taxes and changes to tax structures on alcohol and tobacco products to encourage people to quit smoking and reduce their drinking.
 However, it is not clear what effect this would have on tax revenues and the wider economy.
 There is uncertainty about the effects of tax increases on smokers and drinkers who are on a low income or unemployed.
 Consumers can change their behaviour in response to changes in prices (for example, by switching to cheaper or illegal products).
 Uncertainty can also arise because tobacco and alcohol companies and retailers can alter prices to ensure some products stay affordable despite tax increases.
 The planned research will address these areas of complexity.

 Design and methods

 - UK-focused rapid review of tobacco and alcohol tax policy options and interviews with taxation policymakers and experts that capture how they understand and prioritise options for tobacco and alcohol taxes.

 - Analysis of social patterns in spending on tobacco and alcohol products using data from the nationally representative Living Costs and Food Survey.

 - Analysis of how industry and consumers are likely to respond to tax changes using several years of data on retail prices and consumer spending.

 - Population forecast to estimate how tax options might differ in their effects on consumer spending, health and health inequalities, costs of ill-health to the NHS, the tax revenue to government and outcomes to the wider economy in terms of sickness absence from work.

 Public involvement and dissemination

-Please get in touch if you would like to hear more about the project, or participate in the stakeholder interviews.
+Please get in touch if you would like to hear more about the project.
 Email SYNTAX@sheffield.ac.uk

 - Prof Alan Brennan